Facebook pixel

 Type of Heat Pump System

-• Air-to-air: Transfers heat between indoor and outdoor air.
+• Air-to-Air Heat Pumps: Transfers heat between indoor and outdoor air, typically costing less than other types.

-• Ductless or mini-split: Ideal for homes without existing ductwork, using individual units to heat/cool specific rooms.
+• Ductless Mini-Split Systems: Suitable for homes without existing ductwork, as they use individual units to heat and cool specific rooms.

 Home Size and Ductwork